 Basically, we can talk about everything!

-Even if it would be nice if there were better conditions on the ground, we have made a lot possible so far.
+Even if it would be nice if there were better conditions in the locations, we have made a lot possible so far.
 If intensive support is felt from the project side, we also set many levers in motion.
-So we have already brought a “meadow shower”, crockery with cutlery and tents for overnight stay as well as kitchen… and we were still happy!
+So we have already brought a “meadow shower”, crockery with cutlery and tents for overnight stay as well as a kitchen… and we were still happy!

 Through our camp archive (camps) you can get an impression of what was going on and under what conditions we carried out the camps.

 Our WorkCamps support non-profit, needy projects, associations and organizations in upcoming construction projects and at the same time contribute to youth work in our district.

 The WorkCamp location should preferably be located in the district of Leipzig (achievable exceptions are possible – for the funding by the Youth Office the participation of young people from this district is required – not the place through which the participants should have the main residence in the district of Leipzig).

 So far, 15 to 20 participants between the ages of 14 and 30 took part in our camps.
 The hard core so far is even taking leave.
 Exceptions also include siblings or children of active workcampers who are younger.
 Some participants only help temporarily, as they e. g. not have so much vacation…